 The prolactin test also may be used as part of a work-up for irregular menstrual periods, fertility problems, some types of thyroid or adrenal gland dysfunction, anorexia, and polycystic ovarian syndrome.

 All these conditions can be associated with altered prolactin levels.
 A number of medications and drugs can also stimulate the pituitary gland to release more prolactin into the blood.

 No special preparations are needed for this test.
 However, since prolactin levels vary throughout the day and night — they're highest during sleep, just after waking up, following strenuous exercise, and during periods of emotional stress — your doctor may request that the test be performed at a certain time of day (often a few hours after waking up).
 You also should be sure that the doctor knows about any medications or drugs your child may be taking, since some may increase prolactin levels in the blood.

-It may help to have your child wear a short-sleeve shirt on the day of the test to allow easier access for the technician who will be drawing the blood.
+It may help to have your child wear a T-shirt or short-sleeved shirt on the day of the test to make things faster and easier for the technician who will be drawing the blood.

 A health professional will draw the blood from a vein after cleaning the skin surface with antiseptic and placing an elastic band (tourniquet) around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting the blood for the test will only take a few minutes.